 To respond to the comments you have in your course, you’ll find all the comments in Course > Comments.
 You can also customize the comments settings in Settings > General:

-- Allow multi-level threading: This will thread responses and make it easier for users to reply to a specific comment
+- Allow multi-level threading: This will thread comments and make it easier for users to reply to a specific one.

 Not all the files you’ve uploaded via bulk upload will be available for download by default.
 The exception is Word documents which are automatically made available for download.

 If you want your PDFs, videos, or audio files to be downloadable, make sure you select the download icon.
 Once enabled, it’ll appear green.
-You can also select all the lectures you want to make downloadable and toggle the download setting for all of it.
+You can also select all the lectures you want to make downloadable and toggle the download setting for all at once.

 To boost your course's credibility, you can also award native completion certificates.
 Navigate to Course > Certificate, and you can create your own certificate with our templates or by using Liquid/HTML.